Send-It-Industries/Front-End-Capstone/README.md

 ## Usage
 After you clone this repo to your desktop, go to its root directory and run `npm install` to install its dependencies.

 Once the dependencies are installed, you can run  `npm run bundle` to start the application.
-This will compile all the jsx to your local machine under 'client/dist/bundle.js' and start an express server on port 3000 through nodemon.
-You will then be able to access it at localhost:3000
+This will compile all the jsx to your local machine under `client/dist/bundle.js` and start an express server on port 3000 through nodemon.
+The webpack will recreate the bundle on any changes inside of `client` and nodemon will update the server on any changes inside of `server`.
+You will be able to access the client at `localhost:3000` by default.

 ## Demo by Feature